Caspian Pipeline Consortium: Operations

 Despite the July 6 ruling, the operator of Kazakhstan's Tengiz oil field, Tengizchevroil, said that the transfer of oil through the CPC had not been interrupted since immediate suspension of the pipeline was technically impossible and would have resulted in "irreversible consequences".

 The CPC pipeline handles almost all of Kazakhstan's oil exports, which makes the country oil supply routes heavily dependent on Russia.
 In addition, about 15% of the rest of Kazakhstan's oil exports are also transferred through Russia (while about 5% is sent to China or to various other destinations over rail and the Caspian Sea).
-After the 6 July suspension of the pipeline, Kazakhstan's President Kassym-Jomart Tokayev ordered his government to his country's diversify its oil supply routes.
+After the 6 July suspension of the pipeline, Kazakhstan's President Kassym-Jomart Tokayev ordered the government of his country's to diversify its oil supply routes.

+In November 2024 the International Consortium of Investigative Journalists and 26 media partners published the report "Caspian Cabals" to put public interests on environmental damage, but also to allegations of financial corruption and geopolitical threats.

+As part of a new sanctions package against Russia imposed on 10 January 2025, the U.S. Department of the Treasury granted exemptions for oilfield services related to the CPC.

+On 17 February 2025, on the eve of talks between the U.S. and Russian officials on ending the war in Ukraine, a drone attack by Ukrainian Air Force on a pumping station damaged energy equipment, a gas turbine unit, and a substation.
+Flows through the CPC were reduced by 30-40%.
+The station is expected to be restored within one-and-a-half to two months.

 Consortium

 The Caspian Pipeline Consortium was initially registered in the Bermuda Islands in 1992.
 It is split into two companies: CPC-R operates the Russian section of the pipeline and CPC-K operates the Kazakh section.

 The shareholders of the consortium are: